Machinesaac/Viking-Backdoor/README.md

 # Viking Backdoor

-Viking Backdoor is MSF Backdoor like reverse connection tool.
+Viking Backdoor is a MSF Backdoor like reverse connection tool.

 ## Features
 - File upload.